SatherWS/Assurance_Wireless/README.md

-# Lifeline Application Management Software for Assurance Wireless
+# Lifeline Application Management Educational
+## A Hypothetical Web App for Assurance Wireless
 Capstone project for software engineering class

 ## Dependencies and Prerequisites